A cricketing holiday which created a little bit of history

 In 2010, a memorial match was held at Cricket Week for Audrey Collins OBE, who was Chairman of the Women’s Cricket Association from 1983 to 1994.

-The players formed a guard of honour with cricket bats for Audrey’s nephew Christopher, England captain Charlotte Edwards and representatives of the Women’s Cricket Associates and Cricket week to process across the ground.
+The players formed a guard of honour with cricket bats for Audrey’s nephew Christopher, England captain Charlotte Edwards and representatives of the Women’s Cricket Associates and Cricket Week to process across the ground.
 A tree was planted between the two grounds at Colwall, and Audrey’s ashes scattered beneath it before the match commenced.
 Audrey is fondly remembered by those at Cricket Week, as she regularly attended and scored until her death in 2010.
+One of the annual awards now presented is the Audrey Collins Spirit of Cricket Week salver.

 *The Women’s Cricket Association (1926-1998) merged with the England & Wales Cricket Board in 1998.